syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 To do this, replace the contents of the current function with the below text:

 ```
 	// _ indicates an unused variable in Golang.
 	// By naming the variable, you can use the pre-configured logging framework.
 	log := log.FromContext(ctx)

-  // Start by declaring the custom resource the type "Website"
+	// Start by declaring the custom resource to be type "Website"
 	customResource := &kubeconv1beta1.Website{}

 	// Then retrieve from the cluster the resource that triggered this reconciliation.
-  // This should be then stored into the customResource "Website" object.
+	// The contents of this resource are then stored into an object used throughout reconciliation.
-  if err := r.Client.Get(context.Background(), req.NamespacedName, customResource); err != nil {
+	err := r.Client.Get(context.Background(), req.NamespacedName, customResource)
   // If the resource cannot be translated into a "Website" resource type, return failure.
+  err != nil {
 		return ctrl.Result{}, err
 	}

 	log.Info("Hello from your new website reconciler!")

 	return ctrl.Result{}, nil
 ```

 What this code snipped does is: